LT-IntroToAI-SY2324/intro-to-python-kocampo13/a1_writeup.md

 Python is a bit different from Java but there still are enough similarities that make it understandable.
 I do still make some mistakes while typing and I am typing as if I am coding in Java.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+There are some similarites but the syntax is a lot easier to understand in Python than in Java.
+Indentation is very important in Python since there are no brackets required like it is in Java.

 3. What are some things that you learned through this assignment?